wuwenbin2/fuel-plugin-onos/README.md

 ##Limitations##

-* Only supports the environment with network type: neutron with vlan.
+* Only supports the environment with network type: Neutron.
+Note: Neutron with VLAN segmentation is more stable, while neutron with GRE may hava failure about dhcp and net connection.
-* L2 traffic is the only function with ONOS.
+* L3 traffic is not available of ONOS.

 ##Installation Guide##